FedericoEsparza/after_11_pm/README.md

 > - One quadratic and one linear simultaneous equation question generator.
 > - Non-standard Core 2 trigonometric equation solver.
 (Machine learning see below)
 > - Almost all A-level Maths topics!
+> - Add a webapp to the project.

 --------